paytabscom/flutter-sdk-bridge/README.md

 	configuration.showShippingInfo = true;
 ```

-3. Set Merchant Logo from the project assets:
+3. Set merchant logo from the project assets:
   - create 'assets' directory and put the image inside it.
+  - be sure you add in the Runner iOS Project in the infor.plist the image usage description.
+  	<key>NSPhotoLibraryUsageDescription</key>
+	  <string>Get Logo From Assets</string>
-  - under flutter section in the pubspec.yaml declare your logo
+  - under flutter section in the pubspec.yaml declare your logo.

 ```
 flutter: